Classes of Baire spaces defined by semi-neighborhoods of the diagonal: Space classes defined by semi-neighborhoods of the diagonal

 \begin{definition} Let $X$ be a space, $P\subset X\times X$.
 We call a set $P$ \term{semiopen} if every $P(x)$ is open.
 We call $P$ a \term{semi-neighbourhood of diagonal} if $x \in \Int P(x)$ for all $x\in X$.
 We denote by $\sod X$ the family of all semi-neighborhoods of the diagonal of the space $X$. \end{definition}

-\begin{note} In \cite{rezn2008}, in the definition of a semi-neighbourhood of a diagonal, it was assumed that the set $P(x)$ is open, that is, $P$ was assumed to be semi-open.
-The concept of a half-open semi-neighborhood of a diagonal essentially coincides with the concept of neighbourhood assignment \cite{mtw2007}: a mapping $P:X\to \tp$ is called a \term{neighbourhood assignment} if $x\in P(x)$ and $ P(x)$ is an open neighborhood of $x\in X$.
+\begin{note} In \cite{rezn2008}, in the definition of a semi-neighbourhood of a diagonal, it was assumed that the set $P(x)$ is open, that is, $P$ was assumed to be semiopen.
+The concept of a semiopen semi-neighborhood of a diagonal essentially coincides with the concept of neighbourhood assignment \cite{mtw2007}: a mapping $P:X\to \tp$ is called a \term{neighbourhood assignment} if $x\in P(x)$ and $ P(x)$ is an open neighborhood of $x\in X$.

-A set $P$ is a semi-neighborhood of the diagonal if and only if $P$ contains some semi-open semi-neighborhood of the diagonal. \end{note}
+A set $P$ is a semi-neighborhood of the diagonal if and only if $P$ contains some semiopen semi-neighborhood of the diagonal. \end{note}